singapaul/26PairsTS/README.md

-1) Fully integrate a modal register - WIP - Need to swap all current now undefined set calls to instead call for the dispatch
-2) Tidy up the board and header components
-3) can we track current game time using redux?
-4) lets create .styles.ts files and move our styled components to seperate files.
+4) Let's move as many functions as possible to global utils
-1) Create a routes folder/hooks folder of navigate to - DONE needs implementing
+1) Create a routes folder/hooks folder of navigate to - needs implementing
-2) Upgrade the share functionality to use the naviagtor API - DONE neeeds testing
-3) Strip out local storage
+3) Strip out local storage - and fix remiaining modals
-7) set up routing - Actually have pages in the right place!
+- Can we set our initial bestScores data from redux as well?
+2) can we use index.db?

  ARCHIVE today:
 1) Clean up accessing store selectors pattern - solved using two hooks - DONE